Notes on assumptions

 Low Income Superannuation Contribution (LISC)

-For each projection year in which it is assumed you or your employer would make a concessional contribution, your eligibility for the LISC is assessed and a LISC is added to the projected superannuation account, if applicable.
+For each projection year prior to 2017 in which it is assumed you or your employer would make a concessional contribution, your eligibility for the LISC is assessed and a LISC is added to the projected superannuation account, if applicable.

 In each case, your eligibility is assessed by comparing your calculated assessable income amount plus salary sacrifice contributions in the relevant year to the estimated LISC income threshold in that year, and applying the standard rules for calculating the LISC.
 It is assumed you have no reportable fringe benefits.